Workforce Development – An Ongoing Conversation

 By: Macie Melendez

-As part of the Building Performance Association’s Regional Education Series - Midwest that took place October 21 and 22, panelists Ameedah Hafeez and Darnell Johnson (of Urban Efficiency Group, LLC) and Karl Stanley (of NiSource) covered the very important topic of workforce development during their presentation, Workforce Development Townhall – Telling the Energy Efficiency Story.
+As part the Building Performance Association’s Midwest Regional Education Series that took place October 21 and 22 of 2020, panelists Ameedah Hafeez and Darnell Johnson (of Urban Efficiency Group, LLC) and Karl Stanley (of NiSource) covered the very important topic of workforce development during their presentation, Workforce Development Townhall – Telling the Energy Efficiency Story.